Powers of Finance and General Purposes Committee

 9.2 The purpose of the Audit Committee is to provide good financial management and effective internal security for the school.
 It will provide independent assurance and review the risks to internal control agreeing a programme of work to address and provide assurance on risks.

 9.3 The committee is authorised to obtain independent professional advice if it considers this necessary.
 Except as provided for in clause 9.4 the Responsible Officer may delegate all or any of his responsibilities to the external auditor.
-A schedule will be agreed annually for internal and external Responsible Officer visits.

 9.4 The Responsible Officer will each month consider the budget monitoring reports of the School (the current financial statement) and check this against the nominal budget and trial balance.